Rip-Rip-Rip/P2CE-Addon-Fall-Damage/README.md

 `DoHealthPersistence(val)` // Enables/Disables player health persistence (whether the player's health in one level is transfered into future levels).
 Takes a boolean value ('true'/'false') as a parameter.
 (Default value = false)

+`DoFallDamage(val)` // Enables/Disables fall damage.
+Intended for use in cases where the player just wants the other script's capabilities and not the fall damage.
+Takes a boolean value ('true'/'false') as a parameter.
+(Default value = true).

 `ResetScript()` // Used to reset the script back to default, only run this if something breaks.

 In order to change these settings, open the console whilst inside a map and run the command: `script [function]`